OpenMaine/covid19-website/README.md

-# covid19
+# covid19-website

 OpenMaine project to collect and present COVID-19 resources for Mainers.
+This is just the website, e.g., linking to Google docs.

-Please join our Slack channel.
+Please join our Slack channel, p-covid19.
 (Please go to openmaine.org to find a link to join our Slack, plus more information about OpenMaine.)

 Also, please see the Wiki tab above for more info, as well as Issues.